 The school will provide parents opportunities to volunteer and participate in their children's classes.
-Describe how and when parents may volunteer, participate, and observe classroom activities.
+Describe how and when parents and family members may volunteer, participate, and observe classroom activities.

-Parents are always invited to volunteer with notice.
-We plan to continue to solicit parent volunteers as well.
-This year, parents volunteered for field trips and special events.
+Parents are always invited to volunteer with notice and once they have completed the CPS volunteer process.
+This year, parents volunteered for field trips and clubs.